ygda-org/programming-guide/sections/section-1.md

 ---

 ## Character movement script
 So far, we've been telling you exactly what to do and how to do it.
 Now though, you're going to have to do a little more thinkng.
-We'll provide basic guidelines and simple examples for the next steps, but you wil have to write some code yourself.
+We'll provide basic guidelines and simple examples for the next steps, but you will have to write some code yourself.

 ### Variable and Function Setup
 1) First, attach a script to the root `Player` node.